-Many uplines will use slightly deceptive recruitment tactics when getting new people to see or register into the Amway business.
-One of the common things was how joining Amway has very little risk, no or very little overhead.
-This is true, if an IBO is not involved in any of th system related training.
+Many Amway uplines will use deceptive recruitment tactics when getting new people to see or register into the Amway business.
+One of the common things was how joining Amway has very little risk, none or very little overhead.
+This is true, if an IBO is not involved in any of the system related training.
 However, it is the goal of many if not most uplines to get as many IBOs involved in the system as possible.
-This is probably because selling standing orders, voicemails and seminars has a higher profit margin for some uplines than the actual movement of Amway volume.
+This is probably because selling standing orders, voicemails and seminars has a higher profit margin for uplines than the actual movement of Amway product volume.
 So some newbies might join thinking Amway won't cost them much, only to find out that 100 PV might run them more than $300.
-They may not be aware that standing orders and functions never end and can add an additional cost of up to several hundreds of dollars more.
+They may not be aware that standing orders and functions never end and can add an additional cost of up to several hundreds of dollars more each and every month with no end.
 Uplines will then justify the expense by saying the IBO is investing in his/her business.

 I know of many former IBOs and I don't know of any who purchase Amway products on a regular basis and I don't know of ANYONE who has ever forked out money to attend an Amway/AMO function after they stopped being an IBO.
 Amway's numbers bear out this claim as there is very little sales to people who are not IBOs.
 The IBO salesforce is responsible for consuming the lion's share of Amway's products and services.
 I myself have purchased an Amway product or two since I left the business.
 But I did so only to humor friends who were still in the business.
 They have all since quit.
 It is very reasonable to conclude that once the desire to build the business stops, the desire to purchase Amway products also stops.